eythaann/Seelen-UI/readme.md

 * **Unleash Your Creativity**: With Seelen UI, your desktop becomes a canvas, ready for your creative vision.
 From menus to widgets, every element can be tailored to reflect your unique style and workflow.

 * **Boost Your Productivity**: Say goodbye to clutter and hello to organization.
 Seelen UI empowers you to streamline your desktop layout, ensuring that essential tools and information are always at your fingertips.
-Plus, with Komorebi Tiling Windows Manager for Windows, productivity reaches new heights as windows automatically arrange themselves for optimal multitasking efficiency.
+Plus, with a Tiling Windows Manager for Windows, productivity reaches new heights as windows automatically arrange themselves for optimal multitasking efficiency.

   <img src="./documentation/images/desktop_view2.png" width="100%" alt="Seelen UI desktop">